-An effective enforcement program must be flexible and adaptable to address the needs of the communities that are being served.
+An effective enforcement program must be flexible and adaptable to address the needs of the communities who are being served.
 Part of being adaptable is the ability to identify and address gaps in the enforcement process, such as previously unknown facilities or new pollutants of concern.
 As revealed over the course of the public process for CERP development, one such gap has been a lack of communication with members of the community, who have firsthand experience with local emissions sources and whose input is valuable to enforcement efforts.
-South Coast AQMD staff has therefore prioritized outreach and added staff to interact directly with the AB 617 communities.
-Because South Coast AQMD organizes its enforcement division both by source type for technical specialization and by geographic region, there is not a single dedicated enforcement team for AB 617; rather, the effort is spread across multiple existing teams so that a larger number of complaints and potential violations of air quality rules can be identified and addressed.
+South Coast AQMD has therefore prioritized outreach and added new positions to interact directly with the AB 617 communities.
+Because South Coast AQMD organizes its enforcement division both by source type for technical specialization and by geographic region, there is not a single dedicated enforcement team for AB 617; rather, the effort is viii Although anonymous complaints are accepted, staff have found that having contact information helps with confirming locations and other important information necessary for a successful investigation, as well as reporting findings to the complainant.

+spread across multiple existing teams so that a larger number of complaints and potential violations of air quality rules can be identified and addressed.

-In addition, both CARB and South Coast AQMD currently maintain extensive records of compliance-related activities using databases and other digital resources.
+In addition, both CARB and South Coast AQMD currently maintain extensive records of compliancerelated activities using databases and other digital resources.
 South Coast AQMD uses these resources to track metrics such as complaints, inspections, and enforcement actions.
 The data provided in this chapter and Appendix 4 are obtained from those databases.
 The statistics being tracked are also routinely reevaluated.
 For example, South Coast AQMD recently added an Agency Technical Assistance metric for instances where South Coast AQMD was asked by another agency to assist in that agency's efforts.
 CARB and South Coast AQMD will both continue to evaluate new metrics that may help to track and analyze inspectors' efforts in the AB 617 communities in order to attempt to identify more effective allocations of resources and/or potential solutions to air quality issues.

 Finally, enforcement mechanisms exist to promote, and if necessary, compel, compliance by regulated sources.
 As discussed above, after South Coast AQMD inspectors investigate complaints and/or conduct facility inspections, they can issue NCs or NOVs.
-While both NCs and NOVs will generally require further action by a source, NOVs are referred to the Office of the General Counsel, where civil penalties are negotiated.
+While NCs will generally require further action by a source, NOVs are referred to the Office of the General Counsel, where civil penalties are negotiated.
 If no settlement is reached, a civil lawsuit may be filed in superior court.
 Ongoing noncompliance, however, may lead to a petition before the South Coast AQMD Hearing Board.
-CARB and South Coast AQMD have each had a presence in this community that has led to various enforcement actions against local facilities.
-Vii
+CARB and South Coast AQMD have each had a presence in this community that has led to various enforcement actions against local facilities.^{ix}